wdeilim/Audit-Rules/README.md

 # Audit Rules

-A curated list of audit rules which extract from Souce Code Auditing tools.
+A curated list of audit rules which extract from Source Code Auditing tools.

 * Based on `Regex`
     * [graudit](https://github.com/wireghoul/graudit)